March 31, 2017

 Spokes: Sapim 12mm Hexagonal Brass

 Note: We build all FLO wheels with nipple washers and recommend you do the same.
-We use Sapim Oval Washers.
+We use Sapim HM Washers.

 I hope this article has been helpful.
 If you have any questions or comments.
 Please feel free to leave them below.